carmine560/trading-assistant/README.md

 ### Configure Cash Balance and Price Limit Regions ###

-Configure the cash balance and (optional) price limit regions on Hyper SBI 2 in order that Tesseract recognizes these prices.
+Configure the cash balance and (optional) price limit regions on Hyper SBI 2 so that Tesseract recognizes these prices.
 A price limit is only referenced if the previous closing price does not exist in the market data above.
 Because there can be multiple prices in a region, specify the index of the price.
 These configurations are saved in the configuration file `place-trade.ini`.